 Be ready to evacuate

-For years, AARP encourages people to be prepared by packing evacuation plans ahead of a looming disaster.
+For years, AARP has encouraged people to be prepared by making evacuation plans ahead of a looming disaster.
+If your area has planned evacuation routes, familiarize yourself with them.
 Your plan should include several options for hotel accommodations and understanding the protocols for your county’s emergency shelters.
-Be prepared to protect yourself from COVID-19 when evacuating.
-Disinfect touch surfaces and wash or sanitize your hands often.

 Pack a “go bag”